theotchlx/A-SABR/exercises/0-ion-tvgutil-parsing/README.md

     TVGUtilContactPlan::parse::<NM, CM>(filename: &str)
 ```

+The NM, and CM templates will define the **manager** types of the parsed contacts (more on that later).

 They both return a `Result` that can be **unwrapped** to the contact plan tuple.

 ### Options and Results